Increasing Your FICO Score for Home buyers

-A FICO score is a review of your years of credit history based on a model developed by Fair Isaac and Company.
-Most people traditionally have a score of 650, but scores are tiered from 300 to 850.
-Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
-A low score is just that and often means you can't get a decent interest rate.
-Some of the pieces in determining your FICO score are:
+A FICO score is a collection of your years of credit history based on a model developed by Fair Isaac and Company.
+Most people traditionally have a score of 650, but scores range from 300 to 850.
+Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
+A low score is a low score and that often means you can't get a decent interest rate.
+Some of the factors in determining your FICO score include:

 - Credit Inquiries — How many times has your credit history been accessed by someone other than you?

-- Types of Credit — Do you have a healthy mix of credit cards and loans?
+- Types of Credit — Do you have a healthy mix of loans and credit cards?

 - Payment History — How many late payments have you made?

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
-Your FICO score gives lenders a view of what type of borrower you'd be based solely on your credit history.
-You'll need a score of at least 700 to get a decent interest rate.
-You can qualify for a loan, but the interest paid in the long run could be more than double the amount of an individual having a superior FICO score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
+Your credit score gives lenders an insight into what type of borrower you'd be based solely on your credit history.
+You'll need a score of at least 740 to get a decent interest rate.
+You can qualify for a mortgage with a lower score, but the interest accrued over time could be more than double the amount of an individual with a superior credit score.

-Staying on top of your FICO score is the first step in purchasing a home.
-Contact us and we can help you get on the right track to the home of your dreams.
+We're used to working with all levels of credit scores.
+Call us at 2066861818 and we can help you get on the right track to the home of your dreams.

 There are methods to improve your score.
 Building your FICO score takes time.
-It can be rare to make a significant change in your credit score with quick fixes, but your score can improve in a year or two by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
+It can be hard to make a significant stride change in your number with quick fixes, but your score can improve in a few years by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
 The most important thing is to know your FICO score.
-You'll improve your credit score by using these pointers:
+You'll improve your credit score by using these helpful hints:

 - Correct your credit report.
-If you discover mistakes on your credit report, contact the bureau requesting that the item be removed.
-If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.
+If you discover incorrect items on your credit report, write to the bureau asking that the item be removed.
+If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

-- Even out your debt.
+- Spread your debt around.
 At first, this doesn't seem like a good idea.
-But, you want to avoid of having one card that is holding the maximum and have the rest of your cards at a zero balance.
+But, you steer clear of having one card that is maxed out and have your remaining cards at a zero balance.
 It's better to have each of your cards at a smaller balance than to have the bulk of your debt sitting on one card.

-- Apply for gas station cards or chain store credit.
-For those who have non-existent credit or less-than-stellar credit, store credit cards and gas credit cards are ways to obtain credit, increase your credit limits and have a solid payment history, which will raise your credit.
-You should always avoid keeping a large balance for too long because these types of cards more than likely have a steeper interest rate.
+- Apply for service station cards or store credit.
+For those who have no credit or below average credit, department store credit cards and gas credit cards are ways to begin your credit history, increase your spending limits and stay on top of your payments, which will raise your FICO score.
+You must always beware of maintaining a large balance for too long because these types of cards more than likely have a steeper interest rate.

 - Don't let your cards get dusty.
-Whether you have older cards, or are just getting started with credit, or if you've got older cards, be sure to use your cards to make sure your accounts stay active.
-But, make sure you pay them off in one or two payments.
+Whether you have older cards, or are just getting started with credit, be sure to use your cards to make sure your accounts maintain an active status.
+But, pay them off in one or two payments.

-Now that you're better informed about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score, you're one step closer to becoming a homeowner.
-Keep in mind that when you're ready to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid damaging your credit score.
-With the help of Northwest Real Estate, shopping for a mortgage can be a stress-free experience so you, too, can become a homeowner.
+Now that you're better informed about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
+Know that when it's time to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
+With the help of BERKSHIRE HATHAWAY HOMESERVICES Northwest Real Estate, shopping for a mortgage can be a stress-free experience so you, too, can achieve home ownership.